HelpMe-Pls/JAMStack-site/README.md

 I do want to deploy the project with all of its functionality, but that requires maintaining the [AWS EC2 instance](https://aws.amazon.com/ec2/) to keep the backend running, whose usage exceeds the [Free Tier's limit](https://aws.amazon.com/ec2/pricing/?loc=ft#Free_tier) so... long story short, I'll have to pay for service to keep it working, which, you know, as a fresh graduate, it's out of my financial capability.

+## Caveats
+The project has responsive design, however, for devices with 320px width it may look a bit off in some sections.

 ## Installation

 If you want to try out the fully functional version of the project, you'll have to run it locally and make sure to have the same environment as I do to get it working properly.
 Please download and install these 2 softwares if you don't have them already: